This section includes:

 - SETDAB signpost to a wide range of support services for perpetrators

 The NSPCC domestic abuse pages detail the signs, symptoms and effects of domestic abuse for children

 Gov.uk gives up-to-date national advice on how to get help

 Southend / Essex / Thurrock Domestic Abuse Board for advice and information on services for those affected by domestic abuse.
 Includes directory of services, key contacts and a range of resources

 Multi Agency Risk Assessment Conference (MARAC)

-Refer to MARAC
+Refer a case to MARAC

 Any agency, including an education setting, can refer a case into MARAC if they feel the victim is at high-risk.
 To do so, complete the MARAC Referral Form and send it to EssexMARACReferrals@essex.police.uk